Rostrevor

 Rostrevor is a village and townland in County Down, Northern Ireland.
 It lies at the foot of Slieve Martin on the coast of Carlingford Lough, near Warrenpoint.
 The Kilbroney River flows through the village and Rostrevor Forest is nearby.
 7.5 mi south-east of Newry, the village is within the Newry, Mourne and Down local government district.

-Rostrevor had a population of 2,800 in the 2011 Census.
+Rostrevor had a population of 2,800 in the 2011 census.

 Name

 The first part of the name "Rostrevor" comes from the Irish word ros, meaning a wood or wooded headland.
 The second part of the name comes from Sir Edward Trevor from Denbighshire in Wales, who settled in the area in the early 17th century and was succeeded by his son Marcus Trevor, who later became Viscount Dungannon.
 Walter Harris, writing in 1744, mistakenly believed that the first part of the name came from Sir Edward Trevor's wife Rose, a daughter of Henry Ussher, Archbishop of Armagh.
 His etymology was later repeated by some other writers.
 Before Sir Edward Trevor's renaming of the area it was known as Caisleán Ruaidhrí (Rory's castle), anglicised "Castle Rory" or "Castle Roe", after one of the Magennis lords of Iveagh.

-Today the spelling Rostrevor is used for the village, while the spelling Rosstrevor is used for the townland.
+Today the spelling 'Rostrevor' is used for the village, while the spelling 'Rosstrevor' is used for the townland.

 Places of interest

 The village lies adjacent to Kilbroney Park.
 Within the park, Cloughmore is a 50-ton granite boulder perched on the slopes of Slieve Martin, 1,000 ft above the village of Rostrevor, and known locally as 'the big stone'.
 It was deposited there by retreating glaciers during the Last Glacial Maximum.
-Local legend states that the stone was thrown by the Irish mythological giant Finn McCool from the Cooley Mountains, on the other side of Carlingford Lough, to settle a fight with a local frost-giant named Ruiscairre, burying him underneath the boulder.
-Walking around the stone seven times will allegedly bring good luck.
+Local folklore states that the stone was thrown by the Irish mythological giant Finn McCool from the Cooley Mountains, on the other side of Carlingford Lough, to settle a fight with a local frost-giant named Ruiscairre, burying him underneath the boulder.

 The old church, supposedly built on an original site established by St Brónach, stands in the graveyard on the Kilbroney road.
 It became a listed building in 1983.
 Within the graveyard is a large, weathered cross that is patterned on its west face and has been dated to the 9th century.